splunk/vault-plugin-secrets-artifactory/docs/design-principles.md

 Because the permission targets for the group are set during role creation, repositories that do not exist will fail the `Create or Replace Permission Target` API call.

-### Role Creation May Partially Fail

-Every group creation and permission target creation is an Artifactory API call per resource.
-If an API call to one of these resources fails, the role creation fails and Vault will attempt to rollback.

-These rollbackls are API calls, so they may also fail.
-The secrets engine uses WAL to ensure that unused permission targets are cleaned up.
-In the case of api failures, you may need to clean these up manually.

 ### Do Not Modify Vault-owned Group and Permission Targets

 While Vault will initially create and assign permission targets to groups, it is possible that an external user deletes or modifies this group and/or permission targets.
 These changesare difficult to detect, and it is best to prevent this type of modification.